-Before they decide on the terms of your mortgage loan (which they base on their risk), lenders want to find out two things about you: your ability to pay back the loan, and if you will pay it back.
-To figure out your ability to repay, they assess your debt-to-income ratio.
-In order to assess your willingness to repay the loan, they look at your credit score.
+Before they decide on the terms of your mortgage loan, lenders want to find out two things about you: whether you can pay back the loan, and if you will pay it back.
+To understand whether you can pay back the loan, they look at your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (high risk) to 850 (low risk).
+You can learn more about FICO here.

-Credit scores only take into account the info contained in your credit reports.
+Credit scores only consider the information contained in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was developed as a way to take into account solely what was relevant to a borrower's willingness to pay back a loan.
+Fair Isaac invented FICO specifically to exclude demographic factors like these.
+Credit scoring was invented as a way to take into account only what was relevant to a borrower's likelihood to pay back the lender.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
-Your score comes from both the good and the bad in your credit history.
-Late payments lower your credit score, but consistently making future payments on time will raise your score.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
+Your score is calculated wtih positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-At Harbor View Lending* a DBA of Megastar Financial, we answer questions about Credit reports every day.
-Give us a call: (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can answer questions about credit reports and many others.
+Call us: (207) 571-8034.